-Prerequisites: C grade in ENG 101
+Prerequisites: C grade in ENG 101 or EACT27 and Writing Score of 5 or 6

 Advanced college-level writing course emphasizing analysis and in-depth research.
 Critical reading and thinking skills as well as library skills are integral part of course.